-A complete college catalog listing all of the courses, describing them, and giving additional information about the institution will be sent by the Registrar to persons seriously considering the possibilities of entering Michigan State College.
-Inquiry concerning any phase of the work offered or any question about a particular educational problem will receive prompt attention if addressed to the Registrar, Michigan State College, East Lansing, Michigan.
+A complete college catalog listing all of the courses, describing them, and giving additonal information about the institution will be sent by the Registrar to persons seriously considering the possibilities of entering Michigan State College.
+Inquiry concerning any phase of the work offered or any question about a particular educational problem will receive prompt attention if addressed to the Registrar, Michigan State College, East Lansing, Michigan, or to the Dean of the Division in which work desired is offered.